 - If it has been yellow tagged for 20 days being on private property, we can then red tag it and after 3 days, we are authorized to tow it.

 - If the property owner or agent signs an abandoned vehicle removal waiver, the yellow tag process can be eliminated and we can put a red tag on the vehicle.
-The form can be found online.
+Waiver can be found here.